imasse-development/imasse-browser/README.md

 ---

 Imasse Browser is a web browser developed in React Native with the search engine www.imasse.com as the default search engine.
-The code for the Imasse Browser has been adapted from WeixuanZ's Wink Browser which can be found at https://github.com/WeixuanZ/wink/
+The code for the Imasse Browser has been adapted from @WeixuanZ's Wink Browser which can be found at https://github.com/WeixuanZ/wink/

 ## Installation